• Skip to primary navigation

 Drax & Ben Johnson, of the YPLN’s Championship Central & Division 4 Ebor respectively, are new entrants for this year.
 Ben Johnson, named after the former York printworks, are based out of the village of Escrick, also home to Yorkshire Gentlemen.
 Barwick-in-Elmet are in the hat for the draw as the Division 1 Ebor team joins the party.

-Another club making its debut is Thorpe Audlin, who begin their league season on 18 April at home to Ferrybridge Power Station in Division 1 of the Pontefract Cricket League.
-Further South, the Yorkshire Cricket Southern Premier League‘s Oughtibridge War Memorial make a return to the Village Cup after they last played in 2014 (18-run defeat to Outlane).
+Another club making its debut is Thorpe Audlin, who begin their league season at home to Ferrybridge Power Station in Division 1 of the Pontefract Cricket League.
+As mentioned earlier, the Yorkshire Cricket Southern Premier League‘s Oughtibridge War Memorial make a return to the Village Cup after they last played in 2014 (18-run defeat to Outlane).

 Thornton (above, batting), of the Halifax Cricket League, got to the quarter-finals in 2025, while previous group winners from Yorkshire have changed annually.
 Last season, it was South Milford, Carlton Towers and Thornton and in 2024, Addingham, Folkton & Flixton and Frickley Colliery.